 Contact suggestions – See sub clause 5.8.6 “Suggestion of contact information” for procedures to populate the Contact Status to indicate contact suggestions.

+Public content – See sub clause 5.8.8 “Public content” for procedures to populate the Contact Status to indicate public contact per contact in the AB.

+Service suggestions – See sub clause 5.8.7 “Service suggestions” for procedures to populate the Contact Status to indicate service suggestions.

+Subscription Invitation – See sub clause 5.10 “Subscription Invitation Function”, for procedures to populate the Contact status information associated with the incoming Subscription invitations.

 Population of CAB Capability based on the Presence Enabler